 Eye-teaming issues are often missed or misunderstood.
 We can show you difficulties your child has in this area.

-Our reading assessment evaluates a student's reading speed and comprehension (not oral fluency).
+For students in 4th grade and above, our reading assessment evaluates a student's reading speed and comprehension (not oral fluency).
 Students read longer passages and the results show their reading comprehension and silent fluency, as well as their vocabulary level.
 Most schools assess students by having them read a short passage aloud, without testing their comprehension.